faranalytics/pydot_graph/README.md

 In this example a hypothetical graph is constructed using `PydotGraph`.
 You can map the labels in the [Output](#output) image to each node in the list.

 0. Import the dependencies.
-1. Construct the graph using a list of lists.
+1. Construct the graph using a list of lists.<br>
-  - 1a.
-Contruct a set of nodes that will have multiple references.
+  a.
+Contruct a set of nodes that will have multiple references.<br>
-  - 1b.
-Construct the main graph.
+  b.
+Construct the main graph.<br>
 2. Create an instance of PydotGraph.
 3. Build the graph.
 4. Write the graph to a file.